White Bra with fairy lights in the background

 2. Fill your sink with slightly warm water (nothing above 30°C if you've got a thermometer handy) – but if you don’t, just make sure it's not hot.

-3. Let your lingerie have a soak in just the water for a little while.
+3. Let your underwear have a soak in just the water for a little while.

 5. Soak for another five to ten minutes before gently rubbing any stained areas.
 Be extra careful with lace – you should gently dab at any stains on lace before washing.